Skip to main contentSkip to navigation

 Why Data Recovery Costs So Much

-A head swap recovery costs $1,200 to $1,500 at an independent lab.
+A head swap recovery costs $1,200–$1,500 at an independent lab.
 The same procedure costs $3,000 to $7,000 at DriveSavers.
 Both labs use PC-3000 from ACE Lab.
 Both use DeepSpar imagers.
 Both open drives in a controlled environment.
 The equipment is identical.
-The price difference is not about capability.
-It is about who is paying for the advertising.
+The price difference comes from advertising overhead, not capability.

 Search Google for "data recovery" and the first three or four results are paid ads.
 Each click on those ads costs the advertiser $50 to $150 or more, depending on the keyword and location.
 This is documented in Google's own Keyword Planner tool.